FlorianS4/Project-2-Memory-Game-JS/README.md

 - Login to Github.
 - Go to the GitHub repository: FlorianS4/Project-2-Memory-Game-JS, navigate to the Settings tab.
 - Select the Pages tab on the menu on the left side.
 - Under Source, choose main from the Branch dropdown menu.
-TSave it.
+Save it.
 - The page will refresh itself and the website is now deployed with a text indicating such.

 ### Running the project locally